Baskar144/CRM/internal/readme.md

 ## Executing Program

-1. Install `gorilla/mux` third party library to define and handle the http requests.
+1. Install the below third party libraries to define and handle the http requests.
+    a. `gorilla/mux`
+    b. `gorm.io/gorm`
+    c. `gorm.io/driver/postgres`
 2. `go run main.go` - command used to run and execute the program.